jhonathanc/ps3netsrv-android/README.md

 I also have to improve the interface, because it's a lot uggly.

-The project is developed using only native Java libraries, to avoid problems with licensing.
+The project is developed using only native Android/Java libraries, to avoid problems with licensing.

 If you want to contribute, feel free to open a PR.